Skip to main content Skip to local navigation

 The Student Guide to Remote and Online Learning helps you to become a more effective remote learner.
 This tool includes many resources that can help with group communication and planning, e.g., sections on getting tech ready, giving online presentations, and forming online study groups.

-Use the Libraries’ Zotero and Mendeley guides to learn about how these free tools can save you time and help groups collect, share, manage and cite resources.
+Use the Libraries’ Zotero guide to learn about how this free tool can save you time and help groups collect, share, manage and cite resources.
 Remember to always check final citations generated against the guidelines offered in the style manual you are using.

 Except where otherwise noted, all resources in the Student Guide to Group Work, authored by the Learning Commons at York University in 2020, are licensed under a Creative Commons Attribution 4.0 International License.
 If you reuse, adapt or build upon this work, please cite The Student Guide to Group Work, Learning Commons, York University and link to https://learningcommons.yorku.ca/groupwork/